 So, who was this guy?

 This wasn’t just some wild patriotic hunch.
 In 1880, archaeologists in Norway unearthed the Gokstad ship, an almost fully intact Viking vessel buried in a mound near Sandefjord.
 And it changed everything.
 The craftsmanship was next-level.
 Long, light, fast, and flexible, it looked less like a crude raft and more like a Formula One car made of oak.
+The ship had been buried around 900 CE as part of a chieftain’s grave, preserved in blue clay that kept it remarkably intact for nearly a thousand years.

 Andersen saw it and went, Okay.
 Let’s prove it.